 Air Seychelles Logo

 Joining the Etihad Airways Partners alliance was a significant step for Air Seychelles, raising the bar for in-flight comfort and brand sophistication.
-The logo redesign mirrored these new standards, adopting a softer, leaf-shaped form over the previous sharp angles.
+The logo redesign mirrored these new standards, adopting a softer, leaf-shaped form in place of the previous sharp angles.
 This smoother shape isn’t just about looks; it symbolizes the airline’s smooth flights and the effortless travel experience it aims to offer.
 The botanical theme highlights the Seychelles’ natural beauty, with the logo’s rounded form hinting at the islands surrounded by the calm sea.

 The seagulls in the logo now resemble soaring doves, a change filled with meaning.
 These birds, with wings spread to encompass the islands, symbolize peace and prosperity.
 This imagery underscores Air Seychelles’ dedication to bringing tranquility and well-being to its passengers and the communities it connects.